lltfm/openness/works/saltem_hoc/README.md

 # Discussions

+## Openness as archetypal personal belief system
+Openness demonstrates a blueprint for building (or customizing) a modular personal belief system (i.e. an "open-source religion").
+It shows how an LLM AI can be instructed to personify a belief system, applying its common sense notions about life to the role-play of a true believer guide who has fully internalized the belief system.
+The AI can then be recursively questioned for answers out of alignment with expectations, helping to identify beliefs to refine, new beliefs to add or perhaps even beliefs to remove.
+This process empowers individuals to leverage AI to create and explore evolving belief systems tailored for and by themselves in a way that could not exist prior to the advent of LLM AIs.
+The LLM AI provides a kind of semi-objective platform for the "computation" of beliefs.

 ## Saltem Hoc and LLM hallucinations
 Because the Saltem Hoc method actively encourages speculations and questions while also not telling others directly what is true or requiring them to decide